11.2 Exposure Sequences and Contemporaneous Calibrations

 Inserting Fringe Flat-Field Exposures in Phase II

-A fringe flat-field exposure is specified in your Phase II
+A fringe flat-field exposure is specified in the Phase II

 proposal input as follows: